MATE MASIE – Making Advances to Eliminate Child Labor in More Areas with Sustainable Integrated Efforts

 Print

 The MATE MASIE project seeks to strengthen capacity, connections, and accountability across child labor enforcement and monitoring within cocoa cooperatives.
-It works to build the capacity of cocoa cooperatives to support vulnerable member households directly and by linking their members with other service providers.
+It is working to build the capacity of cocoa cooperatives to support vulnerable member households directly and by linking their members with other service providers.

 The Problem